NERC-CEH/datalab/architecture/add/05-architecture-security.md

 * **Connections** - Connections represent an IdP.
 We are currently making use of the Auth0 provided database but intend to extend this to include other types of connections if needed by our target organisations.
-* **Extensions** - Auth0 provides an extension mechanism and a library of existing extensions.

 #### Clients